 <name>Bdamage.txt:

 This file is the main output of the program.
-It contains a short header describing what each of the column headers means, then a table containing the output data for all the atoms in the asymmetric unit.
+It contains a short header describing what each of the column headers mean, then a table containing the output data for all of the atoms in the asymmetric unit.
 These data are produced from a run of the program with the PDB structure ‘2BN3’.
 The data for each atom is stored in a similar manner as it is in a PDB file (in rows) and each column is defined at the top of the file.
 The column titled BDAM contains the B_Damage value for each atom.

 (In addition, the MATLAB version of the program would output a histogram showing the numbers of atoms that are in each packing density environment.
 No such functionality currently exists in the Python release.
 For the MATLAB release and relevant README, please visit https://github.com/td93/B_Damage)